Skip to content

 The ball device system generates several events that you can listen to:

-• {device_name}_ball_added: Triggered when a ball is added to the device
+• balldevice_{device_name}_ball_exiting: Triggered when a ball is exiting the device

-• {device_name}_ball_removed: Triggered when a ball is removed from the device
+• balldevice_{device_name}_ball_eject_success: Triggered when a ball has been successfully ejected from the device

-Replace {device_name} with your actual ball device name (prefixed with "ball_device_" internally).
+Replace {device_name} with your actual ball device name.

 Notes

-• The ball device system automatically manages enable/disable states based on configured events
+• The ball device system automatically manages ball tracking and ejection based on configured switches

 • Debug logging can be enabled to track ball device state changes